 Many authors are uncertain about them; this is a shame, because novellas are a powerful tool in your publishing toolbox.

 - What’s the difference between a novel and novella?

 - How do I promote a novella?

 - Can I turn this short story into a novella?

 All good questions.
-So, I think it’s worth writing a series of articles about novellas, especially at this time of the year, when you’re developing your self-publishing schedule for 2020.
+So, I think it’s worth writing a series of articles about novellas, especially at this time of the year, when you’re developing your self-publishing schedule.

 What’s a novella?

 Let’s start by defining what a novella is.
 In a nutshell, a novella is a work of short fiction.

 Word counts are arbitrary; you can set your own.
 For what it’s worth, here’s how I estimate the word counts of various forms of fiction:

 - Short story: very short fiction up to 10,000 words;